 You’re not required to include a name or an email address, or to register, to comment.
 At least not for now.
 But here’s a simple rule of thumb.
 The more transparent you are, the less likely your comment will be edited or deleted.
 Just as the threshold of criticism is lower when public figures are involved, the threshold of editing is higher when you’re anonymous—and lower when you’re willing to be held directly accountable for your words.
 If you write under your full name, with a verifiable email address, you’ll have a lot more room to write what you please, though it’s still no guarantee you’ll see your words go live.
 If you write under an assumed name, and especially if you write under an email address you’ve just invented for appearances’ sake, don’t expect your comment—if it happens to be questionable—to be treated with much respect.
 Assumed names and sign-ons have no protection.

-I realize it’s fun for some of you to snipe and gripe about this site’s liberal perspectives and policies such as this one.
+I realize it’s fun for some of you to snipe and gripe about this site’s perspectives and policies such as this one.
 Here’s a thought.
 No one is forcing you to be here.
-We’re particularly uninterested in crabby readers and commenters whose sole interest is to straw-men their way through the comment section, dropping the rhetorical equivalent of IEDs and hoping for a reaction.
+We’re particularly uninterested in crabby readers and commenters whose sole interest is to troll through the comment section, dropping the rhetorical equivalent of IEDs and hoping for a reaction.

 —Pierre Tristam, Editor